Montana WICHE, WWAMI, Minnesota Dental,

 - Veterinary Medicine

-If you have questions regarding the application materials or the certification process, please contact Laurie Tobol at (406) 444-0322 or via email.
+If you have questions regarding the application materials or the certification process, please contact Laurie Tobol at (406) 444-0322 or email@example.com .
 The application materials contain a complete list of the necessary forms and required supporting documents on the page entitled Applicant Checklist.
 Please read it thoroughly and follow the instructions carefully.
-Completed applications must be returned no later than October 15, 2013 to:
+Completed applications should be returned no later than October 15, 2014 to the address listed below.
+If you are sending your application materials via email, please use the following secure email address to do so: https://securemail.mus.edu

 Laurie Tobol, Student Assistance Manager/State Certifying Officer